spacecraft-repl/spacecraft-repl.github.io/index.md

 Furthermore, our proxy server can assign random URLs to created sessions, thereby preventing other unwanted users from gaining access to a current session through port sniffing or guessing pre-determined URLs.
 We will detail how this works in the following section.

 In our application, the reverse proxy will handle the initial HTTP handshake that is needed to connect a client with a container for their session.
-Once this handshake is complete, a WebSockets connection is created between the client and container that will persist for the entirety of the session.
+Once this handshake is complete, a WebSockets connection is created between the client and container that will persist for the remainder of the session until all connected clients disconnect.

 ![websockets](https://i.imgur.com/rjdOm1W.png)

-Along with solving our privacy concerns, a reverse proxy provides us our application with greater scalability as our user base grows.
+Along with solving our privacy concerns, a reverse proxy provides our application with greater scalability as our user base grows.
 It can serve as a load balancer as we add more servers and it can provide content caching to reduce latency for particular content outside of establishing the client-container connection.

 ## 6.3 Session Management
 In order to connect different groups of users to different sessions, our reverse proxy server is also responsible for:
-- initializing a session
+- initializing a session within a new container
 - forwarding requests to the appropriate container
-- destroying a session
+- destroying a session and it's container

 In order to customize a reverse proxy to fit our use case, we built our reverse proxy from scratch using mostly VanillaJS, aside from using a few essential libraries to help us get started.

 ### 6.3.1 Session Initialization
 To initialize a session, we need to:
-1. generate a unique URL for every session created
+1. generate a unique URL for every session we create
 2. instantiate a container to start an instance of our application
 3. map the generated URL to the newly created container's private IP and port number

-#### Generating Unique URL
+#### 6.3.1.1 Generating Unique URL
 The basic idea behind preventing users from being able to guess a URL is by randomizing it with a sufficiently large number generator.
 For this, we utilized a UUID generator to generate our session ID.
 At our current scale, the first 6 digits of the UUID is sufficient, as it already provides 16,777,216 possibilities.

-#### Path-based URL forwarding
+#### 6.3.1.2 Path-based URL forwarding

-The initial approach is to attach the generated session ID to the path of the URL.
-For example, we assign the session ID of `123456` to the URL `spacecraft-repl.com/123456`.
+Our initial approach is to attach the generated session ID to the path of the URL.
+For example, we assign a session ID of `123456` to the URL `spacecraft-repl.com/123456`.
 With this, every session can be identified by their path name.
-However, the problem is that assets that are requested via the root path will not automatically receive the session ID as part of its path name.
+However, the problem is that assets like JavaScript or CSS files that are requested via the root path will not automatically receive the session ID as part of its path name.
 For instance, a client's request to fetch `/main.js` will not contain the session ID, and since it does not match `/123456`, the request will fail.

 ![path forwarding](https://docs.google.com/drawings/d/e/2PACX-1vSXRH02roO9RBQITOtlheiN8qaanmQx-IPmv6ThmfzAB6-eRcTPobjm0UGARUUORfb27TdBeXcKYf78/pub?w=1440&h=810)
 > An absence of session ID following the root path leads to confusion in our reverse proxy

 There are certainly ways to get around this issue.
 The first solution is to add some client-side logic to modify requests to include the session ID.
 For example, changing the request of `/main.js` to `/123456/main.js` enables our reverse proxy to capture the session ID and to forward it accordingly.
 The second solution is to read the `Referer` header of each request to obtain the previous URL that includes the session ID.
 With the session ID obtained, our reverse proxy server can forward the request to its destination container.

 However, we chose not to go with this approach as it leads to unnecessary complexity in the client-side code.
 Furthermore, the `Referer` header may not always give us the expected URL that contains the session ID, particularly when working with Socket.io.
-Since directly solving those problem require some degree of request manipulation, we opt for the following approach due to its simplicity.
+Since directly solving these problems require some degree of request manipulation, we opt for the approach of subdomain forwarding due to its simplicity.

-#### Subdomain forwarding
+#### 6.3.1.3 Subdomain forwarding
 To get around this issue, we decide to work with subdomains instead.
 Essentially, the session ID will be a part of the hostname instead of the path.
 For instance, a session ID of `123456` forms a subdomain URL of `123456.spacecraft-repl.com`.
-This ensures that the session ID can be read from the hostname, preventing any path changes from confusing our reverse proxy server.
+This ensures that the session ID can be read from the hostname, preventing any path changes from confusing our reverse proxy server like `123456.spacecraft-repl.com/main.js`.

 ![subdomain forwarding](https://docs.google.com/drawings/d/e/2PACX-1vTcPVwBQa001D2GXjI30Xf0J5I9lTFS5_-i3wjumIieVXpWjwC6u8Qt_3zA6eDJufH00NCk3jyOUMGz/pub?w=1440&h=810)
 > With subdomains, the session ID is always read from the hostname, and it is never lost even if the path changes

-The trade-off with using subdomains is that it may be potentially confusing to users, since subdomains are generally used to create different sites using the same domain name.
+The trade-off with using subdomains is that it may potentially be confusing to users, since subdomains are generally used to create different sites using the same domain name.

-#### URL Mapping to Designated Container
+#### 6.3.1.4 URL Mapping to Designated Container
 With our URL generated, we can then map the URL to a designated container via its private IP address and port number.
 The flow of events are as follows:
 1. A container is created (with our application running)
 2. The URL is saved as a key in the hash table